Duluth DUI Lawyers

 Gwinnett Justice and Administration Center

-Gwinnett State Court currently has six state court judges and two senior state court judges, however, a new judge seat was created and Governor Kemp has appointed Jaletta Long Smith to the new judge position.
+Gwinnett State Court currently has seven state court judges and two senior state court judges, however, a new judge seat was created and Governor Kemp has appointed Jaletta Long Smith to the new judge position.
 Your Duluth DUI case will be assigned to one of the six judges once your case is filed with the Gwinnett County Clerk of Court.
 Because each State Court judge handles their caseloads differently, it is important that Duluth DUI lawyers know how each particular courtroom operates.
 Our skilled DUI lawyers try DUI cases in Gwinnett County on a regular basis.
 Because we frequently contest DUI cases in Gwinnett County State Court, we are familiar with the judges and the prosecutors who will be handling your case.

 Even though your case may have been sent to Gwinnett County State Court from Duluth Municipal Court, there are also times the facts of a particular Duluth DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury) in Gwinnett County State Court.
 This determination is usually made after an investigation of your Duluth DUI is complete, where we look to the judge’s assignment, the facts of the case, and the legal issues involved.

 The Duluth Police department has a special operations unit that concentrates on DUI enforcement.
 This unit is part of a continuing task force team with the Governor’s Office of Highway Safety and participates in DUI enforcement campaigns such as Drive Sober or Get Pulled Over.
 These DUI officers, like all Duluth police officers, have received a minimum of 16 hours of DUI training in the police academy.
 Many Duluth DUI officers have received an additional 24-hour standardized field sobriety course endorsed by the National Highway Traffic Safety Administration (NHTSA).
 Some Duluth DUI officers have received additional DUI training such as ARIDE (Advanced Roadside Impaired Driving Enforcement), or DRE (Drug Recognition Expert).
 Duluth officers are certified by the Georgia Bureau of Investigation to operate the Intoxilyzer 9000.
 Chestney & Sullivan DUI lawyers run Peace Officer Standardized Training Council reports on every officer that makes an arrest for DUI, so we will know their training and discipline history.
-The Governor’s Office of Highway Safety (GOHS) and the National Highway Traffic Safety Administration (NHTSA), along with police agencies across the state will be conducting safe driving campaigns starting May 13 that include the 100 Days of Summer HEAT, Click it or Ticket, and other campaigns throughout the summer until Labor Day.
-Operation Zero Tolerance will run from June 24 through July 7, and the Drive Sober or Get Pulled Over campaign that will run from August 14 through September 2.
+The Governor’s Office of Highway Safety (GOHS) and the National Highway Traffic Safety Administration (NHTSA), along with police agencies across the state will be conducting safe driving campaigns that started May 13 that includes 100 Days of Summer HEAT, Click it or Ticket, and other campaigns throughout the summer until Labor Day.
+Operation Zero Tolerance ran from June 24 through July 7, and the Drive Sober or Get Pulled Over campaign was also conducted from August 14 through September 2.
 The Duluth Police Department, NHSTA, and the Georgia Governor’s Office of Highway Safety (Georgia GOHS) are active on Facebook and X (formerly Twitter) on impaired driving:

 Our Duluth DUI defense attorneys know how to challenge a Duluth DUI.
 We are all trained in Standardized Field Sobriety Evaluations.
 Mr. Sullivan was certified in Standardized Field Sobriety evaluations by SFST instructors with the Conyers Police Department and Rockdale County Sheriff’s Office.
 One of the benefits of investigating and contesting a Duluth DUI is that most of the Duluth patrol vehicles are equipped with video and audio.
 Their video equipment has some features similar to a DVR or TVO that many people have at home for their TVs.
 Their equipment is continuously recording, but will not preserve anything until the officer either manually activates the recording, or the officer activates his emergency equipment (lights).
 Then the video will preserve somewhere between 30 and 60 seconds of time before activation and typically the Duluth DUI officers will run their video until it is turned off when they reach the jail or their final destination.
 Videos can be obtained or viewed through the court process.